BU-ISCIII/SARS-Cov2_analysis/Illumina-amplicons/pipeline_launch.md

 * Mean phred quality < 20 in a 4 nucleotide window.
 * Read length < 50.

-We are going to perform two different trimming, one for quality trimming and another one to remove amplicon primers.
-The file to the fasta sequence is [](../data_resources/) Thus we are having two different folders.
+We are going to perform two different trimming steps, one for quality trimming and another one to remove amplicon's primers.
+The file with the primers sequence is [nCoV-2019.artic.primers.fasta](../data_resources/nCoV-2019.artic.primers.fasta).
+Thus we are having two different folders.

 We move to the quality trimming folder (notrimmedprimers) and we use our [lablog](./02-preprocessing/notrimmedprimers/lablog) as usual:
 ```